Tyrese Maxey: 2023–24 season: First All-Star selection and Most Improved Player

-2024–2025 season: Season ended with injury
+2024–2025 season: Season-ending injury

 On November 21, 2024, it was reported that in an hour-long meeting involving players and coaches, Maxey accused Joel Embiid of regularly being late to team activities.
 He made 54 appearances for 76ers during the 2024–25 NBA season, averaging career-highs of 26.3 points and 1.8 steals, along with 3.3 rebounds and 6.1 assists.
 On April 9, 2025, Maxey was ruled out for the remainder of the season due to a lingering right finger sprain.

-2025–2026 season
+2025–26 season: First All-NBA appearance

-On November 3, 2025, Maxey was named the NBA Eastern Conference Player of the Week for Week 2 (October 27–November 2) after averaging 33.5 points, 5.3 rebounds, 9.8 assists, and 1.25 steals per game.
+On October 22, 2025, Tyrese Maxey scored 40 points and hit 7 three-pointers in the 76ers' season-opening 117–116 victory over the Boston Celtics.
+Five days later, on October 27, Maxey dropped 43 points and dished 8 assists in a 136–124 win over the Orlando Magic.
+On November 3, Maxey was named the NBA Eastern Conference Player of the Week for Week 2 (October 27–November 2) after averaging 33.5 points, 5.3 rebounds, 9.8 assists, and 1.25 steals per game.
 His performance helped lead the 76ers to a 3–1 record during the week.
+On November 20, Maxey scored a career-high 54 points along with five rebounds, nine assists, three steals, and three blocks in a 123–114 overtime victory over the Milwaukee Bucks.
+He became the second player in 76ers franchise history to record at least 50 points and nine assists in a game after Wilt Chamberlain.

+On January 19, 2026, Maxey earned his second NBA All-Star selection and was named a starter for the first time, receiving the second most votes in the East.

+Shorty after Maxey was announced to be releasing a new signature shoe with New Balance.
+On February 26, in a game against the Miami Heat, Maxey scored his 886th career 3-point shot, surpassing Allen Iverson for the most three-pointers made in 76ers franchise history.
+On May 24, Maxey was named to the All-NBA Third Team, earning his first career All-NBA selection.

 National team career

 During his high school career, Maxey was named to the United States men's national under-19 basketball team for the 2018 FIBA Under-18 Americas Championship in Canada.
 He averaged 13 points, 3.5 rebounds, 3 assists, and 3 steals in roughly 24 minutes per game during the preliminary round-robin tournament but injured his ankle in a game against Puerto Rico and was considered unlikely to return for the remainder of the tournament.
 After missing the quarter- and semifinals, Maxey returned for the gold medal match against Canada, scoring two points in 12 minutes of play.
 The United States won the game 113–74 to take the gold medal.